PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:29:36
+Last updated: 2024-04-02 18:30:10
-Random Quote: The grand essentials of happiness are: something to do, something to love, and something to hope for. - Alexander Chalmers
+Random Quote: The more man meditates upon good thoughts, the better will be his world and the world at large. - Confucius